JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 <!--
 List books, movies, historical events, or games that influenced this project.
 -->
+- *Fire Force*
+- *Avatar: The Last Airbender*
+- D&D
+- MTG

 ### Why It Matters
 <!--
 Explain how these inspirations shape the game’s mechanics, visuals, or themes.
 -->
+- These references helped me form a lot of ideas around the game, and defined a lot of my expectations.
+I took elements from them that I thought were most fun or inspiring, and tried to twist them into functions that I as a player would like to be able to do.

 ---